Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Wall Damage Around Brackets:

-Possible Causes: Oversized holes, water damage, settling foundation movement
+- Possible Causes: Oversized holes, water damage, and settling foundation movement

 Aesthetic Problems and Solutions